-These are the kinds of questions I explore in depth on my Parent Membership Site.
+But the quickest way to access this information is to join my Parent Membership Site.
 There you’ll find full-length videos, articles, book recommendations, and other helpful resources for parents of gender-questioning teens and young adults.
 There are two membership tiers:

 Tier 2 – Live Monthly Q&As with Sasha

 The highest membership tier gives you access to everything at the lower tier and an additional 90-minute monthly live Q&A video call with me and other parents – and you can attend anonymously if you prefer.
 This is an opportunity to engage with me more directly, ask specific questions, and hear relevant queries from other parents (if you have a question, likely many other parents do too).

 In the first membership tier, you’ll find monthly topical videos related to the most common questions I get from parents.
 These include a broad range of issues.
 Here are just a few examples:

 - Navigating your teen’s defensiveness during gender conversations

 - Feeling more confident responding to requests and demands

 - Encountering disorienting jargon and ideological material in your child’s worldview

 - Managing your child’s internet and social media dependency

 - How to deal with your child’s school